Menu Close

 The right to disconnect is particularly crucial during the weekly period of rest of workers, on the weekend and on Sunday.
 In addition to be essential for their mental and physical health, it enables them to engage in volunteer, cultural, sport or faith related activities and thus to create social ties.
 This day of rest needs to be synchronized, as it is a time of social gathering, for families and citizens to spend time together.
 Overall, the Sunday rest not only benefits the workers’ well-being and the social cohesion within communities, but also supports the global competitiveness of European businesses.

-This is why the European Sunday Alliance advocates for the high quality replica rolex day date 36mm m118208 0349 mens president bracelet oyster bracelet establishment of a European weekly common day of rest for workers, by tradition on Sunday, as enshrined in Art.
+This is why the European Sunday Alliance advocates for the establishment of a European weekly common day of rest for workers, by tradition on Sunday, as enshrined in Art.
 2 of the European Social Charter.

 Our commitment for a work-free Sunday and decent working hours